luigisopa/luigisopa/README.md

 I'm looking to collaborate on psychological and methodological research.

 ## 📬 Contact
-You can reach me by PM here or at m.tallon@hs-doepfer.de.
+You can reach me by PM here or at m.tallon at hs-doepfer dot de.

 ## 🌐 Links
 - [My HSD Hochschule Döpfer profile](https://www.hs-doepfer.de/hochschule/team/miles-tallon)